Coinsnap/coinsnap-gravityform/readme.txt

 License:	GPL2
 License URI:	https://www.gnu.org/licenses/gpl-2.0.html

-Bitcoin and Lightning payment processing with the Coinsnap add-on for Gravity forms Wordpress plugin.
+With this Bitcoin payment plugin for Gravity Forms you can now offer products, downloads, bookings or get donations in Bitcoin right in your forms!

 == Description ==